 Meet in Person

 Meeting with your elected officials is not only a lot easier than most people think, it’s more important.
-Remember, your legislators work for you and need to hear your concerns about the devastating impact of per capita caps to Medicaid on people with disabilities.
+Remember, your legislators work for you and need to hear your concerns about the devastating impact of cuts or caps to Medicaid on people with disabilities.

 You don’t have to travel to Washington: every member of congress has offices in their local congressional district.
 While you may not be able to meet directly with your representative, permanent staff members are available to meet year round.

-You can prepare for the meeting by practicing your personal story, reading the talking points below, and educating yourself about the impact of per capita caps on Medicaid in your state.
+You can prepare for the meeting by practicing your personal story, reading the talking points below, and educating yourself about the impact of Medicaid cuts in your state.
 Relax!
 You don’t need to know all the answers, focus on your area of expertise, your own story.

 Helpful How-To Guides: